Skip to content

 Blue Monkey Makes

 If you've ever created a gradient from blue to yellow and wondered why the middle looks like dishwater, you've run into the RGB interpolation problem.
 It's not a bug in your code.
-It's a limitation of the colour space.
+It's a limitation of the color space.

 This is the problem OKLCH solves.
 And it's why we built our gradient tool around it.